-The African American Garden also includes an orientation center and the work of two Bronx-based artists: a Caribbean audio track curated by Justin Goodman of Red Gate Sound and a drink stand painted by Bronx artist Noble Dre\Ali.
-A traditional red Juneteenth beverage will be available at the stand 1-3:30 p.m. on weekends.
+The African American Garden also includes an orientation center and the work of two Bronx-based artists: a Caribbean audio track curated by Justin Goodman of Red Gate Sound and a drink stand painted by Bronx artist Noble DreAli, where a traditional red beverage will be available from 1 to 3:30 p.m. on weekends.